Last Train Home (video game)

-Last Train Home is a real-time strategy video game developed by Ashborne Games.
-It was released on November 28, 2023.
+Last Train Home is a real-time strategy video game developed by Ashborne Games and published by THQ Nordic.
+Released on November 28, 2023, the game is set in the aftermath of World War I and follows a group of Czechoslovak Legionaires attempting to return home across war-torn Russia while managing combat, resources, and crew morale aboard an armored train.

 Story

-The story follows a group of Czechoslovak Legionaires during the Russian Civil War and roughly aligns with the Revolt of the Czechoslovak Legion.
-Following World War I, Czechoslovak soldiers are trapped in Russia and have to set on a journey through Siberia on the Trans-Siberian Railway to get Home.
+The story is set during the Russian Civil War and is loosely based on historical events surrounding the Revolt of the Czechoslovak Legion.
+Following the end of World War I, thousands of Czechoslovak soldiers find themselves stranded deep within Russia after the collapse of the Austro-Hungarian Empire and the outbreak of internal conflict.

+Cut off from their homeland, the Legionnaires attempt to travel east across Siberia along the Trans-Siberian Railway in order to reach Vladivostok and return to Europe.
+Throughout the journey, the group must navigate hostile forces, political instability, harsh weather conditions, and internal challenges such as dwindling supplies, fatigue, and morale.
+The narrative blends historical events with fictionalized characters and scenarios, emphasizing leadership decisions, survival, and the human cost of war.

 Gameplay

 Last Train Home is described as survival real-time strategy video game.
 Players control a train on Trans-Siberian Railway and a group of Czechoslovak soldiers with the task to get home.
 In order to survive the lengthy voyage, players have to manage the train and its crew.
 There are various obstacles on the way during which the players control soldiers during combat operations.
 Points of Interest - such as lakes, forests and settlements - serve as means to replenish supplies and trade goods on the way.
 In combat missions, players must fight against enemies that outnumber their units which forces them to use various tactics such as stealth and explosives to even the odds.